WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Contribution: Methodology System Design

 \subsection{State Estimation and Automatic Data Labeling}

-In order to train the neural network that predicts the traversability map, we use a receding horizon estimator to estimate robot poses and traction coefficients.
-Note that, we define traction coefficients $\mu, \nu$ as in \cite{gasparino2022wayfast} that denotes a coefficient in the control channel of the robot's kino-dynamic model.
-These coefficients are defined to have a value near one when the vehicle follows the control actions, and near zero when the system does not follow the actions.
+To train the neural network responsible for predicting the traversability map, we employ an RHE to concurrently estimate the robot's poses in an inertial coordinate frame while generating labels for the network training.
+Such labels consist of the traversability coefficients $\mu$ and $\nu$, as described in \cite{gasparino2022wayfast}, and denote a coefficient in the control channel of the robot's kino-dynamic model that relates to the terrain traction.
+They are designed to approach a value of one when the vehicle follows the control actions, and zero when the system fails to comply with the actions.

-The estimator uses the discrete system model shown in \eqref{eq:kino-model} and synchronously runs with the GNSS on the robot at a sampling time $\Delta t$.
-The traction coefficients $\mu$ and $\nu$ are referred to interchangeably as traversability coefficients as in \cite{gasparino2022wayfast}.
+The estimator uses the discrete system model shown in \eqref{eq:kino-model} and synchronously runs with the GNSS module on the robot at a sampling time $\Delta t$.
 We solve the following finite horizon optimization formulation to obtain the system states and unknown parameters $\mu$ and $\nu$.